 After installing WordPress and you are happy with everything, it’s time to begin creating your website’s content!

 As you build your website, you may find there are a few more things that need attention.
-But for the 12 items listed above, I consider those to be the essential steps to prepare WordPress.
+But for the 12 items listed above, I consider those to be the essential steps to preparing WordPress.

 If you know of additional essential setups that we can add to the list, feel free to recommend them.
 Again, everyone’s website will be different, but what I have itemized above is a good starting point.